Futex: History

+Futexes then appeared for the first time in version 2.5.7 of the Linux kernel development series; the semantics stabilized as of version 2.5.40, and futexes have been part of the Linux kernel mainline since the December 2003 release of 2.6.x stable kernel series.

-Futexes have been implemented in Microsoft Windows since Windows 8 or Windows Server 2012 under the name WaitOnAddress.
+Futex functionality has been implemented in Microsoft Windows since Windows 8 or Windows Server 2012 under the name WaitOnAddress.

-In 2013, Microsoft patented futexes and the patent was granted in 2014.
+In 2013, Microsoft patented futex-related WaitOnAddress and the patent was granted in 2014.

 In May 2014, the CVE system announced a vulnerability discovered in the Linux kernel's futex subsystem that allowed denial-of-service attacks or local privilege escalation.

 In May 2015, the Linux kernel introduced a deadlock bug via Commit b0c29f79ecea that caused a hang in user applications.
 The bug affected many enterprise Linux distributions, including 3.x and 4.x kernels, and Red Hat Enterprise Linux version 5, 6 and 7, SUSE Linux 12 and Amazon Linux.

 Futexes have been implemented in OpenBSD since 2016.

 The futex mechanism is one of the core concepts of the Zircon kernel in Google's Fuchsia operating system since at least April 2018.

+Apple implemented futex in iOS/iPadOS/tvOS 17.4, macOS 14.4, watchOS 10.4 and visionOS 1.1.

+Futex like functionality was added to C++ with the atomic::wait, atomic::notify_one, and atomic::notify_all operations in C++20.